Lufthansa: 2010s: Losses and strikes

+Pro-migration activists from Germany have criticised Lufthansa for performing deportation flights on behalf of the German government.
+In 2019, 4,573 people were deported on their planes, while their subsidiary Eurowings performed 1,312 deportations.
+This totals more than 25% of deportations in Germany in 2019.
+At least two deportees perished during transport.

 2020s: COVID-19 pandemic and recovery

-On 19 March 2020 Lufthansa cancelled 95 percent of all flights due to a travel ban because of the COVID-19 pandemic.
+On 19 March 2020, Lufthansa cancelled 95 percent of all flights due to a travel ban because of the COVID-19 pandemic.
 Consequently, the airline incurred losses of 1 million euros per hour by April 2020.
 While Lufthansa reduced its costs throughout 2020, continuing health risks and travel restrictions still caused hourly losses of approximately 500,000 euros on average at the beginning of 2021.

 On 14 May, Lufthansa Group announced that it planned to operate 1,800 weekly flights by the end of June.
 The company's recovery plans involved high-density cargo to replace paying customers.
 All Lufthansa Group required all passengers to wear a mask while aboard.